ssuryanarayanan/Qi-Docs/docs/index.md

 - A computer
 - A set of tools that you feel comfortable using to consume and use RESTful Web Services
-- If consuming the .NET Qi Client Libraries, you must be using tools capable of using the .NET 4.5.2 Runtimes in your enviroment.
+- If consuming the .NET Qi Client Libraries, you must be using tools capable of using the .NET 4.5.2 Runtimes in your enviroment
 - A Qi Preview Tenant and corresponding set of OAuth2 authentication keys

 ## Using the samples